-Born in AD 570 in Mecca, Saudi Arabia, Mohammed was a member of the Hashim clan of the powerful Quraysh tribe.
-During much of Mohammed’s lifetime pagan idol worship abounded in Arabia.
-An estimated 360 gods and goddesses were adored by the Arabs in Mecca, which was a major centre of idolatry in the region.
-Muslim historians think that even as a boy Mohammed detested idol worship and lived a morally pure life.
+Born in AD 570 in Mecca, Saudi Arabia, Muhammad was a member of the Hashim clan of the powerful Quraysh tribe.
+During much of Muhammad’s lifetime pagan idol worship abounded in Arabia.
+An estimated 360 gods and goddesses were adored by the Arabs in Mecca, which was a major centre of trade and idolatry in the region.
+Muslim historians think that even as a boy Muhammad detested idol worship and lived a morally pure life.

-According to Islamic scholars, at the age of 40, Mohammed began to receive revelations and instruction from the archangel Gabriel (Gibrail in Arabic).
+According to Islamic scholars, at the age of 40, Muhammad began to receive revelations and instruction from the archangel Gabriel (Gibrail in Arabic).
 These revelations formed the basis of the Qur’an.
-Mohammed proclaimed that his revelations were the final and superior message from the One Supreme God, although at the beginning Mohammed even doubted that he was a prophet.
+Muhammad proclaimed that his revelations were the final and superior message from the One Supreme God, although at the beginning Muhammad even doubted that he was a prophet.
 He banned the worship of idols and established civil and religious order in Medina and eventually Mecca.
-Mohammed died of natural causes in AD 632 in Medina, Saudi Arabia.
+Muhammad died of natural causes in AD 632 in Medina, Saudi Arabia.

 His Relations with Jews and Christians

-During his life, Mohammed met many people who were at least nominal Christians.
+During his life, Muhammad met many people who were at least nominal Christians.
 He also learned many religious ideas and customs from Jewish clans that were living in the region of Mecca and Medina.
-Mohammed’s role as prophet was not accepted by the Jews, leading to serious conflict.
-Jewish and Christian ideas, practices and history are very present in the Qur’an, although they are often quite different.
+Muhammad’s role as prophet was not accepted by the Jews, leading to serious conflict.
+Interestingly, Jewish and Christian ideas, practices and history are present in the Qur’an, although they are often quite different.